SkyRL

 for i, engine in enumerate(self.engines):

-engine_init_info = init_info.for_engine(i, engine.tp_size(), engine.pp_size())
+engine_init_info = init_info.for_engine(engine_idx, engine.tp_size(), engine.pp_size(), engine.dp_size())

 tasks.append(engine.init_weight_update_communicator(engine_init_info))